Ricks-ha/docs/app/views/website/markdown/self-hosting/docker.md

 9. You're done!

 ## Using your new server

 You can immediately start using your new server by using the Standard Notes app at https://app.standardnotes.org.

-In the Account menu, enter the address of your new server in "Sync Server Domain" under "Advanced Options".
+In the account menu, choose Advanced Options when signing in to specify your server.

 Then, register for a new account, and begin using your private new secure Standard File server!